-- Averted in Skins.
-In every promo for Naomi's episode in series three, the scene of Cook and Naomi making out was played up as though they were going to have sex.
+- In every Skins promo for Naomi's episode in series three, the scene of Cook and Naomi making out was played up as though they were going to have sex.
 Needless to say, they didn't — but Naomi and Emily did end up having sex.

 - And then there's the aftermath of Emily's S4 episode, which left Naomi and Emily's relationship in serious trouble; the preview for the next episode, Cook's, showed Naomi and Cook making out again.
 It was an entirely platonic between friends thing and was immediately followed by a Ship Sinking.

-- Surprisingly, they did not do this for the famous Kurt/Blaine kiss in "Original Song," which undoubtedly contributed to the maniacal excitement that followed.
+- Surprisingly, they did not do it for the famous Kurt/Blaine kiss in "Original Song," which undoubtedly contributed to the maniacal excitement that followed.

 - Castle had a pic of the kiss from "Knockdown" doing rounds in every media 7 weeks before the airing.

-- Both played straight and averted with The X-Files.
-The promos for "Triangle" played up a Mulder/Scully kiss, though in reality, the kiss was between Mulder and a hallucinated past version of Scully, not Scully herself.
-Averted in that when Mulder and Scully do kiss for the first time, in "Millenium", the kiss is never mentioned in the promos at all.
+- The promos for "Triangle" played up a Mulder/Scully kiss, though in reality, the kiss was between Mulder and a hallucinated past version of Scully, not Scully herself.
+When Mulder and Scully do kiss for the first time, in "Millenium", the kiss is never mentioned in the promos at all.